MadChase/ChaseEnvs/README.md

 ## Info
-This is a place for anyone who wants to use my envs in their maps or for any other use case.
+This is a place for anyone who wants to use my environments can in their maps or for any other use case.
-All envs are formaterd in v3 format and can not guarantee it works with v4 or v2
+All environments are formatted in v3 format and are untested for other formats, thereby can not be guarantee it works with v4 or v2

-DM me on discord (madchasez) if having any issues with anything here
+DM me on discord (madchasez) if you run into any issues with anything here, need help, or think something is unclear. things can always be improved.

 ## Info Pages
 https://github.com/Aeroluna/Heck/wiki